England. Change location

 You’ll learn both theory and practical elements of network addressing and management, router configuration, switch management, securing a local area network and network automation.

-In addition, this module will thoroughly prepare you for the industry-standard CCNA R&S and DevNet examinations.
+In addition, this module will prepare you for the industry-standard DevNet examination, and CCNA examination when taken with Cisco networking (CCNA) part 1 (TM257).

-You must make your own arrangements to sit the CCNA R&S and DevNet certifications.
+You must make your own arrangements to sit the CCNA and DevNet certifications.

 Professional recognition